NASM CES Study Guide

 2: Muscles cannot be restored to normal if the joints that they move are not free to move.

-4: impairments in the function of muscles perpetuates and may even cause deterioration in abnormal joints.
+4: Impairs in the function of muscles perpetuate and may even cause deterioration in abnormal joints.

-When doing isolated strengthening exercises, it is important that we emphasize the eccentric portion of the moves, as these slow tempo eccentrics have beneficial physiological and mechanical properties.
+When doing isolated strengthening exercises, we must emphasize the eccentric portion of the moves, as these slow tempo eccentrics have beneficial physiological and mechanical properties.

 It is also shown that these help in times of needed recovery for muscle injuries.

-Another important note is that eccentric focused exercise has been associated with muscle damage and increases in delayed onset muscle soreness.
+Another important note is that eccentric focused exercise has been associated with muscle damage and increased delayed onset muscle soreness.

 Precautions and Contraindications for Activation/Isolated Strengthening